Carlokb472/python_web_scraping/README.md

 openpyxl library for handling Excel files
 # Setup
 # 1. Install the required libraries
 Before running the script, make sure you have the required libraries installed.
-You can install them using pip:
+You can install them using pip\
-# pip install requests openpyxl

-# pip install requests openpyxl
+pip install requests openpyxl
 # 2. Clone or Download the Project
 You can clone the project using the following command or download it from the repository:
 # git clone <repository-url>